JimzyLui/DevLeague-Modules/JobPrep/MockInterviewPrep.md

 #### Write an function to check if a word is a palindrome.

 Write a function to check if a word is a palindrome.
 That means that the word is spelled the same whether it's read forwards or backwards.
-Example: `racecar`, `tacocat', or `hannah`.
+Example: `racecar`, `tacocat`, or `hannah`.
 Note: You cannot use the array reverse method to solve this.

 #### Convert a binary search tree to a sorted double-linked list.